ANU-RSES-Education/EMSC-4033-2022-assignment-Group3/report/report.md

 - changed the folder names to user names using JupyterLab terminal, and created a pull request to resolve issue 1

 **Ana**
+2/5/22
+- closed previously raised issue #1 and added comments on issue #9.

 **Lucas**
 2/5/22